 The Association considers any contract creating a financial asset, liability or equity instrument as a financial instrument.
-The Association's financial instruments include cash, investments, receivables, accounts payable and stake programs.
+The Association's financial instruments include cash, investments, receivables, accounts payable, stake programs and long-term debt.

 Financial assets or liabilities are initially measured at their fair value.
 For financial instruments subsequently measured at cost or amortized cost, fair value is adjusted by the amount of the related financing fees and transaction costs.
-Financing fees and transaction costs relating to financial instruments that are measured subsequently at fair value are recognized in operations in the year in which they are incurred.
+Financing fees and transaction costs relating to financial instruments that are measured subsequently at fair value are recognized in the statement of operations in the year in which they are incurred.